oeg-upm/TINTOlib-Documentation/docs/source/bargraph.rst

      - Default value
      - Valid values
    * - :py:data:`problem`
-     -  The type of problem, this will define how the images are grouped.
+     -  The type of problem, this will define how the images are grouped
      -  'supervised'
      - ['supervised', 'unsupervised', 'regression']
+   * - :py:data:`pixel_width`
+     - The width (in pixels) for each column
+     - 1
+     - integer
+   * - :py:data:`gap`
+     - The separation (in pixels) between each column
+     - 0
+     - integer
    * - :py:data:`verbose`
      - Show in terminal the execution
      - False